- What energy sources can be used to produce hydrogen?

 - Using electrolysis to produce hydrogen requires water.
 Will this conflict with drinking water supplies?

 - Securing water supplies is one of the greatest challenges facing mankind.
 Between 1 and 2.5 litres of water are required to produce just one litre of petrol.
 The generation and consumption of hydrogen produced through electrolysis is a closed cycle.
 The feedstock water is broken down into hydrogen and oxygen.
 During ‘combustion’ in a hydrogen-powered car, both gases recombine to form water.
 In other words, no water is actually consumed, making this a very appealing concept.

-- There is a lot of pressure and support for vehicle electrification at the moment.
-Do we even need hydrogen fuel?
+- There is a lot of support for battery electric vehicles at the moment.
+Do we even need hydrogen fuel at all?